San Joaquin County, California: Agriculture

 As of 2018, the gross value of agricultural production in the county was $2.6 billion.
 The top product was almonds, followed by grapes, milk, and walnuts.

 San Joaquin County is home to one of the largest walnut processing facilities in the world, DeRuosi Nut.
+DeRuosi Nut is also a major handler of the Livermore variety of red walnuts, a cultivar developed in the San Joaquin Valley.
 Another large company, Pacific State Bancorp (PSBC), was based there but was closed by the California Department of Financial Institutions on August 20, 2010.

 Business and industry

 San Joaquin County is home to several large manufacturing, general services, and agricultural companies, including Archer Daniels Midland, Blue Shield of California, Dart Container, Holz Rubber Company, Kubota Tractors, Lodi Iron Works, Miller Packing Company, Pacific Coast Producers, Tiger Lines, Valley Industries, and Woodbridge-Robert Mondavi.

 As of 2019, about 260,000 people were employed in the county, with nearly 200,000 employed in private industry and about 44,500 employed in government.

 As of 2013, the goods movement industry is also an important part of the local economy, with an Amazon fulfillment center in Tracy and the Port of Stockton.